YannickDot/cra-purescript/packages/react-scripts/README.md

 Now you have a shiny PureScript app using React!

+A PureScript react component is available in `src/Box.purs`

 If you want to learn more about the PureScript language, your next stop should be [PureScript by Example](https://leanpub.com/purescript/read).
 This book is a goldmine!